0E9B061F/ghast.js/README.md

 const { AST, ast } = require('ghast.js')
 ```

 You probably won't need to interact with the `AST` class itself.
-The hellper is
+The helper is
 a wrapper around `new AST()`.
 It takes an ID and zero-or-more syntax elements.
 A syntax element may be a string, another AST node or an array of these.
 Example: